privacybydesign/irma-documentation/yivi-docs/blog/2025-07-01-post-mortem/index.md

 ## Next steps
 1. **Reevaluate domain migration strategy**: We will review our domain migration strategy to ensure that future migrations do not cause similar issues with Universal Links or other features.
-2. **Standardize Universal Links**: We will standardize the use of Universal Links across all platforms to ensure a consistent user experience and to prevent issues with redirects in the future.
+2. **Review App integrations**: We will review the integration of the Yivi app with Universal Links on both iOS and Android devices to ensure that it is robust.